-Wear your helmet, pull the ropes of your life jacket tightly, hold your pair of oars, settle in your raft and you are all set to face the challenges of rafting in Sikkim.
+Wear your helmet, pull the ropes of your life jacket tightly, hold your pair of oars, settle in your raft, and you are all set to face the challenges of rafting in Sikkim.
 The experience of facing the turbulent waters of Rivers Teesta and Rangit truly is matchless.
-One of the best adventure activities in Sikkim, white water rafting gives you an adrenaline high.
+You can enjoy this adventure ride by booking a holiday packages of Sikkim.

 The icy cold River Teesta is labeled 4 on the International scale.
-It has a number of rapids with changing intensity and character.
-River Rangit, a tributary of the Teesta, is known for owning more turbulent waters and thus the experience is even more challenging making it ideal only for experts.
+It has several rapids with changing intensity and character.
+River Rangit, a tributary of the Teesta, is known for owning more turbulent waters, and thus the experience is even more challenging, making it ideal only for experts.
 The rapids in Sikkim are classified from 2 to 4.

-The banks of the rivers have tiny hamlets with mountains in the background, thick jungles and patches of terrace cultivation.
-If you wish to enjoy camping in Sikkim, there are a number of campsites at the white sandy spaces.
+The banks of the rivers have tiny hamlets with mountains in the background, thick jungles, and patches of terrace cultivation.
+If you wish to enjoy camping in Sikkim, several campsites are in the white sandy spaces.
 Good facilities for overnight camping are also offered.
-Beginners as well as experienced rafting enthusiasts can try their hands here at their favorite sport.
+Beginners and experienced rafting enthusiasts can try their hands here at their favorite sport.
 This is a lifetime experience that will make a special in your heart.
 You can contact us to know more about this adventure activityof Sikkim and book a tour with us.

 1. Teesta River